ErwanBarbedor/Plume_-_TextEngine/readme.md

 Hello World
 ```

-### Call and define macros
+### Call and Define Macros

 Macros in Plume are prefixed with a backslash (`\`) and can take arguments enclosed in braces.

 Example:

 ```txe
 \macro {arg1} {arg2}
 ```

-Optionnal argument are inside square brackets
+Optional arguments are inside square brackets.

 Example:

 ```txe
 \macro[foo bar=baz] {arg1} {arg2}
 ```

-A macro is defined by `\def`:
+A macro is defined using `\def`:

 ```txe
 \def greeting[name] {Hello, #name!}